| A while back there was a thread on the Houston

 prefer P&G micro caches to pump up their numbers, so yours should be in

-demand.
-By far my most active cache is a micro on a bench where you only
+evolution graphs.)
+By far my most active caches are micros.
+One's on a bench where you only

 is a nice size ammo box in the woods, in a location with historic

 significance and a scenic view.
-It's been there almost a year and had few
+It's been there almost a two years and had

 finds.
 I think in the old days it would have been a popular cache.
 That said, at the top of my "I like" list are caches that take me to interesting places.
 Next are novel hides -- that doesn't mean hard to find, just novel/different/creative.
 In general I prefer regular or large caches, and second small, but not micros classified as small.
 To me a small needs to be at least tennis ball size -- that's volume, not length.
 Maybe with the advent of nanos and other tiny micros, newbies think an ordinary medicine bottle is a small.
 I've even seen a couple of 35mm film containers labeled "small" They were once the classic micro (in spite of the fact they often leak).
 In general, I'm not a fan of the burgeoning growth in the use of micros and I would ban nanos unless a convincing justification accompanies the cache submission.
 I think micros in the wood are an abomination.
 Not only does this make for a cache that's pointlessly hard to find, it hogs a location that could be used for a real cache.
 Micros are sometimes necessary and useful.
 I have a few because they take people to (I hope) interesting locations where there's no place to hide a regular cache.
-I call most of mine micro-virtuals, because I began using them for this after virtuals were outlawed.
-I'm in the process of putting out a series that uses nanos because, for involved reasons, I was only able to do them this way.
-In summary, it's my opinion micros should only be used when there's a justification for using them -- not because someone wants to cover a lot of territory cheaply with little effort.
+I call most of my micro caches micro-virtuals, because I began using them after virtuals were outlawed and when there was no way to place a real cache nearby.
+In summary, it's my opinion micros should only be used when there's a justification for using them -- not because someone wants to put out a zillion caches cheaply with little effort.
 And, certainly not skirt lifter micros -- who wants to visit a Walmart parking lot?
 Finally, I really, really hate containers that leak.
-There's little in caching more obnoxious than trying to sign a mush-wet rancid log -- and those teeny ziplock bags provide little-to-no protection.
+There's little in caching more obnoxious than trying to sign a mush-wet rancid log -- and those teeny ziplock bags provide little-to-no protection. ![]()

 |